saleor/saleor/docs/architecture/payments.rst

 Payments
 ========

-Saleor uses the concept of Payment Methods and Transactions to fulfill the payment process.
+Saleor uses the concept of Payments and Transactions to fulfill the payment process.

 Payment Methods
 ---------------